 Alistair is the only triathlete in the world to have won two Olympic gold medals.
 He’s also won world, European and Commonwealth titles.
 He is based at the Leeds Triathlon Performance Centre.

-The older of the Brownlee brothers, Alistair became the first British triathlete to win an Olympic medal since the sport was introduced to the Games in Sydney 2000.
-Alistair's younger brother Jonathan won the bronze medal in London, and a silver medal in Rio.
+The older of the Brownlee Brothers, Alistair became the first British triathlete to win an Olympic medal since the sport was introduced to the Games in Sydney 2000.

 Born in Dewsbury, Yorkshire, Alistair was educated at Bradford Grammar School.
 He began a degree in medicine at Girton College, Cambridge, but left in 2006 to focus on triathlon and study for a degree in Physiology and Sport at the University of Leeds.
 He has also completed an MSc in finance at Leeds Metropolitan University and received an Honorary Doctorate of Law from the University of Leeds in 2013.

 Alistair was introduced to triathlon by his uncle, Simon Hearnshaw.
 As a junior, he was a successful fell and cross-country runner, coming second in the English Junior Cross Country Championships and winning the Yorkshire County title on several occasions.

 Alistair showed his potential at the Beijing Olympic Games in 2008.
 Aged just 20, he was up with the leaders until the final 3km of the race.
 He finished 12th and the following year was the most dominant athlete in the world, winning all five of the World Triathlon Series rounds that he took part in and lifting the ITU world title in Australia.

 In doing so, he became the first person to win the ITU Triathlon World Championship titles for Junior (2006), Under 23 (2008) and Senior (2009).